Milley war-scare calls to Chinese general questioned

 Gen. Milley, according to his memorandum, stated that he is the senior military adviser to the president, National Security Council, Homeland Security Council and secretary of defense.

-Interviews with current and former officials who had access to intelligence, and a timeline produced by Gen. Milley last month reveal the China war scare was limited to officials within the Pentagon, and began in mid-2020 under then-Defense Secretary Mark Esper.
+Interviews with current and former officials who had access to intelligence and a timeline produced by Gen. Milley last month reveal that the China war scare was limited to officials within the Pentagon and began in mid-2020 under then-Defense Secretary Mark Esper.
 Mr. Esper, fearing miscalculation by the Chinese military, directed a Pentagon official to open back-channel talks with the People’s Liberation Army based on intelligence suggesting Beijing fear attack.

-Weeks after that secret channel was opened, Gen. Milley decided to open his own channel with Gen. Li.
+Weeks after that secret channel was opened, Gen. Milley opened his own channel with Gen. Li.

-Army Col. Dave Butler, a spokesman for Gen. Milley, said: “Gen. Milley’s comments in sworn testimony along with the evidence he provided to Congress stand on their own.”
+Army Col. Dave Butler, a spokesman for Gen. Milley, said, “Gen. Milley’s comments in sworn testimony along with the evidence he provided to Congress stand on their own.”

-The office of the director of national intelligence also did not respond to an email request for comment.
+The Office of the Director of National Intelligence also did not respond to an email request for comment.

 Mr. Ratcliffe said Trump Cabinet members contacted him after news reports of the war scare to ask what Gen. Milley was talking about.

 “There was nothing to de-escalate.
-We held no National Security Council meetings regarding this in the days in advance” of the election, he said, noting the chairman of the Joint Chiefs should not be “partisan and political.”
+We held no National Security Council meetings regarding this in the days in advance” of the election, he said, noting that the chairman of the Joint Chiefs should not be “partisan and political.”

-The Trump administration limited all exchanges with Chinese Communist Party and military officials to exchanges that produced tangible results, rather than just dialogue.
+The Trump administration limited all exchanges with the Chinese Communist Party and military officials to talks that produced tangible results rather than just dialogue.
 The Pentagon, however, appears to have set its own policy of holding regular communications with the Chinese counterparts as part of a controversial policy aimed at trying to build trust with the Chinese military.

 The alleged intelligence appeared to be based on anti-U.S. propaganda reflected in Chinese state media reports.

 Gen. Milley, in an appendix to a memorandum for the record produced Sept.
-27, mentioned Chinese state media propaganda reports of China expecting a U.S. attack and other anti-U.S. propaganda as signs that Beijing feared U.S. military action may be in the offing.
+27, mentioned Chinese state media propaganda reports of China expecting a U.S. attack and other anti-U.S. propaganda as signs that Beijing feared U.S. military action might be in the offing.

-For example, in August 2020, Gen. Milley noted “multiple PRC scholars expressed alarm the Trump administration would provoke a conflict with the PRC to win the November election.”
+In August 2020, Gen. Milley said, “multiple PRC scholars expressed alarm the Trump administration would provoke a conflict with the PRC to win the November election.”
 A month later, the timeline states that “PLA officials claimed that PRC leadership remains concerned of a plot to provoke a conflict with the PRC.”

-And in late September, he wrote that “PRC state media speculated the Trump administration might seek to create a military crisis with the PRC as an ‘October Surprise’ to boost its reelection challenges.”
+In late September, he wrote that “PRC state media speculated the Trump administration might seek to create a military crisis with the PRC as an ‘October surprise’ to boost its reelection challenges.”

-Then on Oct.
+On Oct.
 21, unidentified “foreign media” claimed five PLA military districts were placed on high alert status in response to regional tensions.

-A day later a video conference was held with senior Pentagon and military leaders when Gen. Milley was directed to “contact his counterpart.”
+A day later, a video conference was held with senior Pentagon and military leaders when Gen. Milley was directed to “contact his counterpart.”

 On Oct.
-29, a PLA spokesman stated publicly in discussing rumors of an “October Surprise” that then-Defense Secretary Mark Esper had assured China that the U.S. has no plans to start a military crisis, according to the timeline.
+29, a PLA spokesman stated publicly in discussing rumors of an “October surprise” that Mr. Esper had assured China that the U.S. had no plans to start a military crisis, according to the timeline.

 The spokesman’s mention of Mr. Esper’s assurance appears to undermine Gen. Milley’s claims of a crisis with China at the time.

-A day later on Oct.
-30 Gen. Milley held a televideo call with Gen. Li.
+A day later, Gen. Milley had a video call with Gen. Li.

 Ominous media reports

 The intelligence behind Gen. Milley’s fears of Chinese misperceptions was not disclosed.
-However, in his Senate testimony, the chairman referred to the multiple Chinese state media reports as one sign.
+In his Senate testimony, however, the chairman referred to the multiple Chinese state media reports as one sign.

-A former senior State Department official, however, said there was no intelligence suggesting China feared a surprise attack.
-China’s communist government for years has used fears of American containment and alleged impending attacks for large-scale propaganda operations aimed at influencing American decision-makers like Gen. Milley.
+A former senior State Department official said there was no intelligence suggesting China feared a surprise attack.
+China’s communist government for years has used fears of American containment and alleged impending attacks for large-scale propaganda operations aimed at influencing American decision-makers such as Gen. Milley.

 A second former senior State Department official also said there were no signs China was ready for war in the fall of 2020.
 “I saw nothing specific in the intel that indicated Beijing was worried or taking extraordinary measures,” the official said.

-Kash Patel, who worked at both the Office of the Director of National Intelligence and as chief of staff to acting Defense Secretary Christopher Miller in the final days of the Trump administration, said he was cleared for high-level access to intelligence but saw nothing suggesting a China war-scare scenario, as Gen. Milley claims.
+Kash Patel, who worked at the Office of the Director of National Intelligence and as chief of staff to acting Defense Secretary Christopher Miller in the final days of the Trump administration, said he was cleared for high-level access to intelligence but saw nothing suggesting a China war scare scenario, as Gen. Milley claims.

 “There wasn’t any intelligence” indicating China feared a U.S. attack, he said.
 “If there was any intel to support Milley’s claim, I’d have seen it as chief of staff.”